e2tox/typescript-standard/README.md

-# Zero-configuration TypeScript Standard Validator
+# Zero-configuration TypeScript Standard Validator & Formatter

+Validate and format your TypeScript using Visual Studio styles.

 ## Installation